Schoema3/hips/docs/mainpage.md

 # Overview

-[HiPS] is an open-source C++ library that serves as both a standalone mixing model and a sub-grid model for Transported Probability Distribution Functions.
+[HiPS] \cite Kerstein_2013 \cite Kerstein_2014 \cite Kerstein_2021 is an open-source C++ library that serves as both a standalone mixing model and a sub-grid model for Transported Probability Distribution Functions.

 # Dependencies and installation